Sacked Catalan leader turns himself in to Belgian police

 The five, who face accusations of rebellion and sedition in Spain, are due to appear later on Sunday before a judge who will decide within 24 hours whether to detain or release them.

-It is the latest dramatic development in the crisis unleashed by the Catalan separatists' push to break away from Spain that sent shockwaves across Europe.
+It is the latest twist in the crisis unleashed by the Catalan separatists' push to break away from Spain that sent shock waves across Europe.

 Puigdemont and his allies fled to Belgium last Monday after Spain sacked the Catalan executive and imposed direct rule on the once semi-autonomous region following the declaration of independence by the parliament there last month.